jonathanvx/mysql_perf_audit/README.md

 ### Will running this script cause load on the server?
 Is it safe to run?

+There a two issues here, IO and CPU usage.
+The writting to the slow log itself, uses IO.
+There are large websites that are sensitive about this and use ```tcpdump``` to send the IO to another server.
+However, the companies that I usually deal with, this is never a problem.
+It is more common to run out of space while taking the slow log.

+The second issue is CPU: pt-query-digest uses perl and you would see a perl thread take up 100% of a CPU thread if you run ```top```.
+In 2010-2011, it was common practice to move the slow log to another process and run pt-query-digest there.
+However, we now have less of an issue of free threads and this bash script does run things that need to query the database for information (such as ```show tables``` and ```explain select```).
+Weighing the pros and cons as well as past experience, it is preferable to run this script on the same machine as the database server.

+If this will be an issue in the future, I will make changes to the script.

+Another important step that this script takes is try to reduce the IO is to compress the slow log and then uncompress it to read into pt-query-digest.
+This greatly reduces repeat usage of IO and as pt-query-digest cannot process the data that quickly, the decompression and CPU usage is throttled greatly.

 ### But I use RDS.
 How would I use this?